ThibautGery/docker-logging-example/article.md

  1. Users connect to our application (nginx) and this generates logs
  2. Our containerized application sends its logs to stdout and stderr
- 3. Docker intercepts logs from the container and use its native Fluentd output driver to send them to Fluentd container running locally
+ 3. Docker intercepts logs from the container and uses its native Fluentd output driver to send them to the Fluentd container running locally
  4. Fluentd parses and structures logs
  5. Structured data are sent to elasticsearch by batch, you might have to wait a minute or two for the data to arrive in Elasticsearch.
 You can